aucad/aml-networks/readme.md

 This repository implements an **evaluation pipeline** to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).

 It involves evaluation of select classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks, and with/out defenses.
 The currently supported classifiers are: Keras deep neural network, and a tree-based ensemble learner XGBoost.
-Both classifiers can be enhanced with an adversarial robustness during the training phase.
+Both classifiers can be enhanced with an adversarial defense during training phase.

 This repository provides an implementation to perform various experiments in the specified setting.
-Instructions for running pre-defined experiments, and extended custom usage, is explained in ["Usage" section](#usage) below.
+Instructions for running pre-defined experiments, and extended custom usage, is explained in [Usage section](#usage) below.

 ## Getting Started